Names: WCW vs. nWo World Tour, WCW/nWo Revenge, WWF WrestleMania 2000, WWF No Mercy

 A few other publisher/developer teams took a shot at wrestling for the home console in this era, too.
 WWE’s game licence was absorbed by Acclaim when they bought LJN, and they attempted a Mortal Kombat-esque fighting-game-masquerading-as-a-wrestling-game called WWF WrestleMania: the Arcade Game.
 It’s playable, but has far less going for it than the three Sculptured Software games that came before it.
 Play it if only for the sight of stuff like the Undertaker throwing literal tombstones at his opponents and Vince McMahon’s wacky commentary sound bites, but don’t go in expecting anything of substance or depth.

 WCW’s licence holder, FCI, handed over development to Beam Software, who made the barely-playable mess of a game that is WCW SuperBrawl Wrestling.
 Jaleco gave it a whirl as both publisher and developer of Hammerlock Wrestling.
-It’s playable, but they decided to go with separate split screens that feature detailed animations of what your actually doing in the ring, which can be distracting, to say the least.
+It’s playable, but they decided to go with separate split screens that feature detailed animations of what you’re actually doing in the ring, which can be distracting, to say the least.
 Still though, an honest effort was made.
 Capcom even got in on the craze by making a game that’s basically Street Fighter II with grappling and pinning functions and the ability to walk in four directions instead of just left-to-right.
 Saturday Night Slam Masters, as their game was called, even included Final Fight’s Mike Haggar, Metro City’s wrestler-turned-mayor.
 (Much like Kane would do years later) As wrestling games went on the SNES, it’s among the most accessible, even today.
 It looks fantastic, plays even better, and is compatible with a multi-tap, allowing four people to join the mayhem at once.

 Lastly, I should mention Natsume Championship Wrestling, which was developed and published by the game company in the title.
 Natsume removed the licensed wrestlers in the North American release, but the game was actually based on the roster of All Japan Pro Wrestling, and was one of four in a series released in their home country.
 It holds the distinction of being the only game in the 16-bit era in North America that’s more than a button masher.
 Until then, grappling systems for wrestling games in North America boiled down to two styles: a) First to grapple is on the offense or b) strongest button masher wins the grapple.
 Natsume Championship Wrestling, or NCW, built an engine similar to what was already wildly popular in Japan thanks to Human Entertainment/Spike Chunsoft’s series, Fire Pro Wrestling.
 Fire Pro and NCW relied on both timing, and the strength of the move being attempted when initiating a grapple.
 Trying too strong of a move too early in the match made it easier for the opponent to reverse the hold, having poor timing also cost you the offensive edge.
 The system had a modest learning curve, especially when compared to the pick-up-and-mash style of a game like WWF Royal Rumble.
 The lack of a familiar licensed brand like WWE or WCW and general indifference from video game media further hurt the game, and NCW remained a one-off in North America.
 Even Fire Pro Wrestling stayed in Japan until the early 2000’s, despite a cult following and full fan translations of two of the Super Famicom Fire Pro games.
 (Super Fire Pro Wrestling X and Super Fire Pro Queen’s Special, to be specific)